CRE Workforce Dynamics & Hiring in 2022

 Forbes J Rutherford, Rutherford International, 2021

-The idea of a prospective employee negotiating their exit in parallel with their arrival may leave the hiring manager questioning the reliability of the new hire.
+The idea of a prospective employee negotiating their exit alongside their arrival may leave the hiring manager questioning the new hire’s reliability.
 Still, they must recognize that COVID19 has changed the rules of engagement.
-Inserting a severance clause in an employment agreement, which executives have been doing long before COVID19, may mean nothing more than this future hire is prudent with a low-risk tolerance and a strong need for security.
+Inserting a severance clause in an employment agreement, which executives have been doing long before COVID-19, may mean nothing more than that the future hire is prudent, has a low risk tolerance, and has a strong need for security.

 Job Security – Breaking The Circle of Trust

-Alternatively, it may also mean, the new hire is aware through platforms such as Glassdoor.com, that the hiring company marched a long-term employee out the door over a vaccine policy without compensation.
+Alternatively, it may also mean that the new hire is aware through platforms such as Glassdoor.com that the hiring company marched a long-term employee out the door over a vaccine policy without compensation.
 Negative news travels faster via the internet than positive.
 The unintended consequence of enforcing arbitrary decrees without an alternative hybrid accommodation will irreparably break the circle of trust productive employees seek from their employer concerning job security.

-A precedent for breaking the employer/employee circle of trust took place during the recession of 1983.
+A precedent for breaking the employer-employee circle of trust was set during the 1983 recession.
 The worker philosophy of the time was to remain with an employer for life.
-This lifetime employment ethos was destroyed in the early 1980s when organizations opted to follow management scientists theories to flatten their organizations.
+This lifetime employment ethos was destroyed in the early 1980s when organizations adopted management scientists’ theories to flatten their structures.
 The unintended consequence of this organizational design strategy obliterated the idea of a “Company Man.”
-It gave oxygen to the recruiting profession and the wholesale movement of human capital took off in the mid-eighties.
+It gave oxygen to the recruiting profession, and the wholesale movement of human capital took off in the mid-eighties.

 “Some of the Brightest Minds Will Embrace the GiG Work Lifestyle”